candacetribble/candace/README.md

 **[Learner](https://news.gallup.com/businessjournal/694/learner.aspx/)**

 I love to learn.
 I thrive in dynamic work environments where I'm expected to learn a lot in a short period of time.
 This doesn't mean I seek to become a subject matter expert.
-To me, the outcome of learning is less significant than the process of "getting there."
+I want to continuously improve myself, and I am thrilled when I get a chance to dive into a new topic then reflect later on what I learned.

 **[Analytical](https://news.gallup.com/businessjournal/631/analytical.aspx/)**